Who We Support

 We work closely with our partners: we plant what they need most, receive orders from them weekly, pick and pack based on those orders, and deliver to them directly—free of charge.
 Here are a few of the partners we support:

-Broad Street Ministry annually serves more than 7,000 Philadelphians experiencing deep poverty and provides stabilizing services including daily lunch, mail service, case management concierge, reentry support, personal care and clothing.
-BSM also partners with other organizations to offer housing assistance, medical and behavioral health services, public benefits, and legal assistance.
-BSM practices radical hospitality, presenting an open, welcome, and safe space where every guest is embraced with empathy and care.
+Broad Street Love annually serves more than 7,000 Philadelphians experiencing deep poverty and provides stabilizing services including daily lunch, mail service, case management concierge, reentry support, personal care and clothing.
+BSL also partners with other organizations to offer housing assistance, medical and behavioral health services, public benefits, and legal assistance.
+BSL practices radical hospitality, presenting an open, welcome, and safe space where every guest is embraced with empathy and care.
 Guests regularly demonstrate improved physical and psychological health.

 "Our lunchtime radical hospitality is made complete through our partnership with Carversville Farm, who allows us to fully realize our aim for dignity, respect, and community at our tables centered on lovingly grown and prepared certified organic ingredients from their incredible farm."